mjg0/LifeGame.jl/README.md

 Only fixed boundary conditions--considering all cells outside of the finite grid to be dead--are available [for now](#future-work).

+[Here](https://youtu.be/DehyzMiwDwY) is a [presentation](https://docs.google.com/presentation/d/1D52NkO1bAx7DJG9WCElswsvsZ4wDRSYU_7lufQqEku8/edit?usp=sharing) that I gave for a friend's students which explains some of the optimzation choices made when creating `LifeGame.jl`.

 ## Simple

 `LifeGame.jl` is easy to use: